 All CMM laboratories, no matter where they are located, must comply with the Work Health and Safety Act 2011 and the Work Health and Safety Regulation 2011.
 Our laboratory in the QBP Building is a certified Physical Containment Level 2 and must operate under the Physical Containment Level 2 (PC2) standard.
-A copy of this is available from CMM's Workplace Health and Safety Coordinator and on-line:
+The AIBN laboratory operates at PC2 standard but is not certified.